We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 These could indicate another condition that may need urgent attention, such as a stroke.

 Migraine is a medical condition that involves a headache, but it is not only a headache.
-It can have a significant impact on an individual’s life, making it difficult to work or carry out regular tasks.
+It can have a significant impact on daily life, making it difficult to work or perform regular activities.

-Identifying triggers can often help avoid or reduce the frequency of attacks, although it is not always possible to prevent them.
+Identifying triggers can often help reduce the frequency or severity of episodes, though it is not always possible to prevent them.